Singer Willie Spence Dead at 23: Ryan Seacrest and "Devastated" American Idol Family Pay Tribute - E! Online

 The show's official Instagram mourned Spence's death by sharing a video from his audition, where he performed a rendition of Rihanna's "Diamonds" and received high praise from judges Lionel Richie, Katy Perry and Luke Bryan.

 "We are devastated about the passing of our beloved American Idol family member, Willie Spence," the Oct.
 12 post read.
 "He was a true talent who lit up every room he entered and will be deeply missed.
-We send our condolences to his loved ones.
+We send our condolences to his loved ones."

 Perry was among those grieving Spence's passing in the comments of American Idol's post.
 "I love you Willie… purest soul," she wrote.
 "Sing with the angels my darling."